Conversion Clinic – Landing Page Essentials

 Studies show that many users leave a web page within ten seconds, but a strong value proposition can increase this to minutes.

 Your value proposition is a single statement at the top of your landing page that communicates the benefits you offer, the problem or needs you solve, and what sets you apart from the competition.
-In pharma, the ‘problem’ or ‘need’ will typically be treatment for a disease, but it could also be information on a specific condition.
+In pharma marketing, the ‘problem’ or ‘need’ will typically be treatment for a disease, but it could also be information on a specific condition.

 A great value proposition should be the first thing that users see when landing on your page, sitting front and centre above the fold and creating an emotional connection with customers.
 What will your treatment mean for them?
 Answering this succinctly at the top of your landing page is the first step to successful conversion.